Residue and residue testing

 Australian New Zealand Food Regulation Ministerial Council (ANZFRMC) consider and endorse the MRLs, which are then adopted into the ANZFSC.

 In Australia, FSANZ and the ANZFRMC set the residue standards, and the standards are published in the

 There are three standards used in Australia for residues:

 - maximum residue limits (MRLs)

 - extraneous residue limits (ERLs)

 - maximum levels (MLs).

 Standards for Australia’s trading partners may vary from country to country, often as a result of different climates, pests and diseases.

-The NRS checks the results of sample analysis for compliance with Australian and international standards.
+The NRS checks the results of sample analysis for compliance with Australian and any relevant international standards.
 A residue or contaminant is classified as ‘present’ in a sample if its concentration is greater than the limit of reporting (LOR) established for NRS purposes.
-The NRS typically sets the LOR at 10% to 20% of the relevant Australian Standard (MRL, ERL or ML).